amblina/katacoda-scenarios/cli/step1.md

 This will tell you where you are in the filesystem.

+Don't worry about running commands in this environment - you can't break anything here!

+Try running a command that doesn't exist:

+`hello`{{execute}}

+You should get the following message telling you what you already know:

+`bash: hello: command not found`

 ### Task

-1. Find out which directory (folder) you are in currently:
+1) Find out which directory (folder) you are in currently:

 You should see the following output:
 `/home/scrapbook/tutorial`